bohnertchris/experience-manager-htl.en/help/using/expression-language.md

 As the logical OR operator returns the first variable that is truthy, it can also very conveniently be used to provide fallback values.

 conditionally display HTML attributes, because HTL removes attributes with values set by expressions that evaluate to false or to an empty string.
-So the example below will display **`properties.jcr:`** title if it exists and is not empty, else it falls back to dislaying **`properties.jcr:description`** if it exists and is not empty, else it will display the message "no title or description provided":
+So the example below will display **`properties.jcr:`** title if it exists and is not empty, else it falls back to displaying **`properties.jcr:description`** if it exists and is not empty, else it will display the message "no title or description provided":

 ```xml
 <p>${properties.jcr:title || properties.jcr:description || "no title or description provided"}</p>